 - 2 tablespoons baking soda

 - Dissolve yeast in warm water and set aside for a bout 10 minutes, until yeast becomes foamy.

-- Combine flours and salt.
+- Combine 2 cups white flour, whole wheat flour and salt.
 When the yeast is ready, stir it into the flour mixture.
 Add more white flour as needed to make a stiff dough.